jaredgendron/asteroids-sfml/README.md

 This will not only start the application but will also make an executable file in the bin directory and subsequent runs can be started by opening that file.

-If the code is modified, you will need to run the command again to recompile the project.
+If the code is modified, you will need to run the make command again to recompile the project.